 As you age, your risk of developing recurrent fainting issues, known as syncope, increases.
 To prevent injuries and identify potential factors that cause syncope, the team at South Valley Neurology offers the latest diagnostic technologies on-site at their offices.
 The expert medical team carefully listens to your symptoms to pinpoint potential triggers for fainting and other syncope-related symptoms.
-To schedule an evaluation for syncope, book an appointment at their office in San Jose, California, for pediatric care or the office in Morgan Hill, California, for teenagers and adults today, online or by phone.
+To schedule an evaluation for syncope, please call our office number 669-207-0046.

 Syncope is a temporary loss of consciousness, more commonly known as fainting.
 The condition occurs when you don’t have proper blood flow to your brain, often due to low blood pressure or slow heart rate.

 In some cases, syncope is a benign condition.
 However, if it occurs frequently, it may be an indication of an underlying medical issue.
 Neurologic syncope can trigger various conditions, including: